rishavchakra/oyster/README.md

 this whole rigamarole is useless.
 Instead, when we evaluate the `let`, we discard the passed-in argument and just parse the opcodes as (binding, value) pairs.
+Notably, this means that *an unbound binding is not an error until a function tries to use it*.

 Bad runtime performance: ✅